fxfactorial/reasonml-brotli/README.md

 ```

 and you'll have the `Brotli` module to use and the executable `brozip`
+(which can decompress and soon compress files concurrently)

 # brozip usage

-Right now its quite simple, but since its built with `cmdliner`,
+Right now its quite simple but still concurrent, but since its built
-there's a nice man page, see it with `brozip --help`
+with `cmdliner`, there's a nice man page, see it with `brozip --help`
 Basically if you do

 ```shell
 $ brozip fileone.compressed filetwo.compressed